smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

 2. Delays the program for the number of seconds specified in the Restricted Mode Setup maintenance program, giving IBM i sufficient time to restore the TCP communications services.
-3. Sets the Restricted Mode program\'s library list to the list of the controlling LSAM environment using the SMASETLIBL utility command.
+3. Sets the Restricted Mode program's library list to the list of the controlling LSAM environment using the SMASETLIBL utility command.
     The name of the environment used to control Restricted Mode operations is set using the Setup Environment function from the